List of Chicago P.D. characters: Jay Halstead

 In "Outrage", while working undercover in a drug bust, it goes sideways when the team identifies the suspect as Matthew Garrett, a perp who Halstead thought was in prison.
 Jay tries to bail before any trouble starts, but Garrett has also recognized him and publicly calls him out, leading to a brief confrontation.
 As he leaves the club, Jay describes the guy as “the devil.”
 A paperwork SNAFU leads to Garrett getting a huge payoff for wrongful arrest, and now he is using it to fund his drug operation.
 Halstead particularly hates him because Garrett killed a 17-year-old girl.
 With Halstead benched by Voight over an official complaint against him, they go ahead of the drug bust.
 Instead of Garrett, his two henchmen are there.
 Upon finding out the location, Halstead is the first person through the warehouse door and finds Garrett shot in the neck.
 He dies shortly thereafter, leaving Jay without the location of the murdered girl's body.
 When investigated by Internal Affairs, Voight instructs Halstead to lie and say Garrett died before he got there, instead of in front of him.
 Kelton, along with everyone, is convinced Halstead is the prime suspect in his murder.
 Voight goes to his old friend, former Detective Gus, for answers.
 While there, he confesses to murder and tells him to look the other way.
 When he can't, he gives him "some time alone" in which he commits suicide and Halstead is off the hook.

+In the season 11 premiere, "Unpacking", Hailey and Jay have gotten divorced as Hailey filed the divorce papers as she walked out of the station.